EmotiBit/Biometric_Validation_Methods/README.md

 * **Use the notes feature in the EmotiBit oscilloscope to input data straight into the EmotiBit data stream:** This method is very simple and accurate as each user note is given an EmotiBit timestamp in the EmotiBit's own `.csv` file.
 However, this approach is very limited by input speed since the user needs to input data manually (limiting frequency and number of data types able to be collected).
 * **Use an alignment procedure:** In utility category under `procedures`, there are different procedures designed for syncing data between the EmotiBit and other devices.
   * Alignment procedures should describe minimum hardware required for a the procedure to be possible on a third-party device (ex. accelerometer required for tapping procedure)

+## Running Algorithm on PC
+Many algorithms are able to be compiled into a Python module using `pybind`, enabling algorithms that run on the EmotiBit to be tested and iterated on a PC using pre-recorded data.
+This has several advantages such as faster development cycles and easy integration with other Python libraries to perform analysis and generate plots.

+For detailed instructions on how to build an algorithm for Python using pybind or setup pybind for an algorithm, refer to the `pybind_instructions.md` file.

 ## Naming Convention
 Each test procedure release contains data from the EmotiBit alongside ground-truth data from another device (ex.
 Cyton).
 The data files from the procedure are grouped together in a zip file, named as `<procedure-name_<vX.Y.Z>_<device>.zip`.
 For example, if EmotiBit data was recorded alongside Cyton data following the sit-stand-sit_v0.0.0 procedure, then the zip containing the data files in the release would be named `sit-stand-sit_v0.0.0_cyton.zip`.